Adittya/Adittya/README.md

 👋 Hi, I'm Adittya Patil

+- I am currently an R&D Software Engineer on the Quantum Engineering Solutions team at Keysight Technologies.
+I write software that turns an arbitrary set of wires and electronics into a control system for quantum computers.
-- I'm a recent graduate of the University of Texas at Austin with a B.S. in Physics with certificates in Scientific Computation & Data Sciences and Quantum Information Science
+- I'm a recent graduate of the University of Texas at Austin with a B.S. in Physics with certificates in Scientific Computation & Data Sciences and Quantum Information Science.
 - My interests include various topics in Quantum Computation (primarily Architecture, Error Correction, and Algorithms) and the applications of HPC.